These functions are drawn from section 16 of the Environment Act 1986, and the Commissioner has wide discretion to exercise them. They include:

 The Commissioner can request information that is not publicly available from any organisation or person.
 If the information is not provided, the Commissioner can summon people to be examined under oath.

-This power to obtain information is accompanied by a duty of secrecy.
+This power to obtain information comes with a duty of secrecy.
 The Commissioner will only disclose the information obtained if he judges it necessary for carrying out his functions.

 The Commissioner can make recommendations, but cannot require their implementation.